 Home improvements and major works

-We’re looking at ways to deliver internal work packages such as kitchen/bathroom refurbishments, electrical and heating upgrades etc. and we’ll only proceed once we’re assured that it’s safe to do so.
+We’re delivering internal work packages such as kitchen/bathroom refurbishments, electrical and heating upgrades etc. and we’ll only proceed once we’re assured that it’s safe to do so.

-We’re also in the process of re-planning our programme of improvement works for the year, making sure we concentrate on works that we can deliver and those which will be acceptable to you.
+We have also re-planned our programme of improvement works for the year, making sure we concentrate on works that we can deliver and those which will be acceptable to you.

 If works are planned for your home it’s still our intention to proceed with these, although some may inevitably be delayed and rearranged for a slightly later date.
 If your home is included in our 2020/21 programme we’ll contact you directly.

-Moving home is now possible and we resumed our full lettings service on 21 May 2020.
+Moving home is possible and our full lettings service continues.

 If you’ve been offered another Bernicia home and are self-isolating or shielding we’ll work around these periods to ensure you get the home you need.